rlp122/Arduino-Nano-Mitutoyo-SPC-to-RS-232-convertor/README.md

 # Mitutoyo SPC Data Reader for Arduino

+Based off of Mitutoyo SPC Data Reader for Arduino by Roger-random.

 Use an Arduino Nano to translate Mitutoyo Digitmatic SPC data to USB serial for easy consumption by [Node-RED](https://flows.nodered.org/node/node-red-node-serialport)